The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 For lack of a better word, I’m going to call this look “gather.”
 You know, the kind of style that’s based around a “gather” sign in a scrolling handwriting font.
 It’s the OG take on the farmhouse look, and arguably one of the biggest home decor trends of the last 50 years.

-Farmhouse is still a fairly popular design style, but it’s evolving into something more sophisticated and less cliché.
-If you want to update your farmhouse style for 2024, ditch any sign you have hanging in your home that points to where the market is or advertises fresh milk, and any furniture that’s faux-distressed finished.
+But, please.
+Don’t do this look in 2026.
+If you want to update your farmhouse style for this year, ditch any sign you have hanging in your home that points to where the market is or advertises fresh milk, and any furniture that’s faux-distressed finished.
 Instead, think about ways to mix in more on-trend pieces into your style.
 Think landscape oil paintings, authentic antiques or vintage finds, and primitive-style pottery.

 2. Midcentury overload